Heavenly Hash Chocolate Snack Cake

 1 Bag of Marshmallows

-The recipe calls for 1 bag of marshmallows.
-I used a pound bag of miniatur marshmallows.
-I’m not sure how many ounces came in a bag at the time that she wrote this, but I figured….more could only be better.
+The recipe simply says “1 bag of marshmallows,” but I used a one-pound bag of miniature marshmallows.
+I’m not sure how many ounces came in a bag back when Mrs. Opal wrote this recipe, but I figured… more could only be better!

-Remove the cake from the oven and while it’s still warm, sprinkle the miniature marshmallows on top.
-Return to the oven for just a few minutes for the marshmallows to begin to melt and be lightly browned.
+Once the cake comes out of the oven, while it’s still warm, sprinkle the miniature marshmallows evenly over the top.
+Return the pan to the oven for just a few minutes—long enough for the marshmallows to begin melting and turn lightly golden.

-Be sure to let the cake cool completely before frosting.
-It’s impossible to spread the frosting over warm marshmallows.
-But with them browned a little bit, and cooled, it’s a lot easier.
+Let the cake cool completely before frosting.
+Trying to spread frosting over warm marshmallows is nearly impossible, but once they’re lightly browned and cooled, it’s much easier.

 Heavenly Hash Frosting